-Convertible Preference Shares Non-Convertible Preference Shares to get them at their optic These Shares give the right to the holder to get them converted into Equity Shares at their option, and according to the terms and conditions of their issue. . , Unless otherwise stated, Preference Share are - (a) Cumulative, (b) Redeemable, (c) Non-Participating, and (d) Non-Convertible.
+Convertible Preference Shares Non-Convertible Preference Shares ć a) These Shares give the right to the holder to get them converted into Equity Shares at their option, and according to the terms and conditions of their issue.
+Unless otherwise stated, Preference Share are - (a) Cumulative, (b) Redeemable, (c) Non-Participating, and (d) Non-Convertible.